Current views - August 2019

 Cash has defensive and opportunistic qualities in uncertain and volatile markets.

-Brexit uncertainty continues to weigh on sentiment.
+Brexit uncertainty continues to weigh on market sentiment.

 Economic fundamentals are relatively attractive vs. rest of the world and earnings growth expectations have moderated.